Quantum origin of the primordial fluctuation spectrum and its statistics: The standard picture for the primordial non-Gaussianities

 \section{The standard picture for the primordial non-Gaussianities}

-This section will briefly review the standard accounts on the primordial non-Gaussianities following closely references \cite{Liguori,Yadav,Komatsu2001}.
-There is absolutely no original work in this section; we simply present here the usual treatment on the subject following what is commonly found in the literature in order to compare with our own approach and discuss the main diferences.
-For more details and derivations we refer the reader to the comprehensive review by Komatsu \cite{Komatsu}, Bartolo et al. \cite{Bartolo} and the references cited therein.
+This section will briefly review the standard accounts on the primordial non-Gaussianities following closely Refs. \cite{30,31,32}.
+There is absolutely no original work in this section or any extensive discussion of our views (just a few relevant comments); we simply present here the usual treatment on the subject following what is commonly found in the literature, in order to compare it with our own approach, and discuss the main differences.
+For more details and derivations, we refer the reader to the comprehensive review by Komatsu \cite{33}, Bartolo \textit{et al}. \cite{34}, and the references cited therein.

-Historically, non-Gaussianity as a test of the accuracy of perturbation theory was first suggested by Allen et al. \cite{Allen}.
-However must of its importance to date relies on the premise that it will play a leading role in furthering our understanding of two fundamental aspects of cosmology and astrophysics \cite{Komatsuetal}:
+Historically, non-Gaussianity, as a test of the accuracy of perturbation theory, was first suggested by Allen \textit{et al}. \cite{35}.
+However, most of its importance to date relies on the premise that it will play a leading role in furthering our understanding of two fundamental aspects of cosmology and astrophysics \cite{36}: